 Students must apply to graduate.
 Applications for graduation are found in SIS.
 The application must be submitted by the first week of the semester in which the student plans to graduate.
+There are specific deadlines for submission of application to have name appear in the printed commencement program.
+If a directory restriction is on your account or application is submitted after the deadline, your name will not print in the commencement program.
 Summer graduates should apply for graduation by the first week of Spring semester.